azat-co/practicalnode/chapter16/chapter16.md

 No output is a good thing in this case. 😄

-Other optional managed policy which you can use in addition to `AmazonDynamoDBFullAccess` is `AWSLambdaBasicExecutionRole`.
+Another optional managed policy, which you can use in addition to `AmazonDynamoDBFullAccess`, is `AWSLambdaBasicExecutionRole`.
 It has the logs (CloudWatch) write permissions:

 ```json
 {